 WA: Yeah you probably wouldn’t be.
-The “Big Four” was four big burly white police officers that would ride around in a big black car, a blue car and they would tell you to get your ass of the street and they would beet down black people.
+The “Big Four” was four big burly white police officers that would ride around in a big black car, a or blue car and they would tell you to get your ass of the street and they would beet down Black people.
 And we would call them the “Big Four” because that’s who they were.
-You didn’t have a lot of blacks on the police department -- basically none back in those days, fire department same way.
-And so you didn’t have a lot of ownership of black folk.
+You didn’t have a lot of Blacks on the police department — basically none back in those days, fire department same way.
+And so you didn’t have a lot of ownership of Black folk.
 So it was a trying time.
-Plus it was the 60s, 50s and 60s, era of Dr. King, you know, civil rights, voting rights back in that day we would see the civil rights marches and dogs biting folk on T.V every day.
+Plus it was the sixties, fifties and sixties, era of Dr. King, you know, Civil Rights, voting rights back in that day we would see the Civil Rights marches and dogs biting folk on TV every day.
 Vietnam was popping and kicking and so it was a real activist time.
 Motown was strong.
-Marvin Gaye was going on, Stevie Wonder, 4 Tops, Supremes and all of that.
-So it was really hopping in Detroit and a lot of people had come and migrated to Detroit, black people, for obviously for economic relief.
+Marvin Gaye's "What's Going On," Stevie Wonder, 4 Tops, Supremes and all of that.
+So it was really hopping in Detroit and a lot of people had come and migrated to Detroit, Black people, for obviously for economic relief.
 So we were here, saw all of that.
-We wanted more black history in our schools.
-Because I remember when I first started Central High School in 64 protesting about the fact that we didn’t have black history, black studies, like we should.
-We did walk outs.
+We wanted more Black history in our schools.
+Because I remember when I first started Central High School in '64 protesting about the fact that we didn’t have Black history, Black studies, like we should.
+We did walk-outs.
 I was a part of walk outs, which is a part of the reason I was matriculated to the student council.

-WA: Not the way we wanted and they weren’t -- It was not emphasized.
-And the 60s that was a time when all of this going on like what you see going on at the college (?)
-MSU and Howard and Miss U, that was going on back then because the same thing you see going on now was going on then.
+WA: Not the way we wanted and they weren’t — It was not emphasized.
+And the sixties, that was a time when all of this going on like what you see going on at the colleges, Living Out, MSU [Michigan State University] and Howard and Mizzou, that was going on back then because the same thing you see going on now was going on then.
 Sit-ins shutting down universities; this is not new.
-It’s almost like reliving what we went through back in the 60s, which is a good thing because it shows this generation of young people ain’t dead, ain’t oblivious to what’s going on, that they are paying attention that they are in it and now it is their turn, so they going to make their own mistakes, their own gains, but it’s their time, so do something with it.
-So, that’s what was going on at the time and which propelled us to the -- I guess moving us towards 67 and … which should not have been a surprise for anybody, because if you couple what was going on with Dr. King, his assassination, his march in Detroit in 63, Detroit being the first place where he delivered his “I Have a Dream” speech downtown, and birthplace of the labor movement UAW and I can remember the excitement around that, and John F. Kennedy being president, I mean, which gave us some new hope and insight that maybe here’s a guy that’s going to come in and change some stuff, which he tried to but he didn’t live long enough to really effectuate change.
-And when you saw all the things that were going on down south it affected us and so being up north, it was no bundle of joy because we had our issues to: Detroit, Chicago, New York, California; so, a lot of issues were happening in cities all around this country, not just in the south, but here too so all of that impacted what we were going through.
+It’s almost like reliving what we went through back in the sixties, which is a good thing because it shows this generation of young people ain’t dead, ain’t oblivious to what’s going on, that they are paying attention that they are in it and now it's their turn, so they going to make their own mistakes, their own gains, but it’s their time, so do something with it.
+So, that’s what was going on at the time and which propelled us to the — I guess moving us towards ;67 and —which should not have been a surprise for anybody.
+Because if you couple what was going on with Dr. King, his assassination, his march in Detroit in '63, Detroit being the first place where he delivered his “I Have a Dream” speech downtown, and birthplace of the labor movement, UAW [United Auto Workers] and I can remember the excitement around that, and John F. Kennedy being president, I mean, which gave us some new hope and insight that maybe here’s a guy that’s going to come in and change some stuff, which he tried to but he didn’t live long enough to really effectuate change.
+And when you saw all the things that were going on down South it affected us and so being up north, it was no bundle of joy because we had our issues to: Detroit, Chicago, New York, California.
+So, a lot of issues were happening in cities all around this country, not just in the South, but here too so all of that impacted what we were going through.

 ZS: Could you talk specifically about your memories of the events that took place in the summer of 1967?

 WA: I remember seeing the smoke, the streets with tanks coming down them.
-I’ll never forget that I saw the corner stores -- we lived on Linwood and Buena Vista near Davison.
-I remember the curfew and all of that and burning up on Twelfth Street because our church St. Marks Presbyterian Church was up on Twelfth and Atkinson and I had friends that lived over there that were right kind of in the thick of all of it.
+I’ll never forget that I saw the corner stores — we lived on Linwood and Buena Vista near Davison.
+I remember the curfew and all of that and burning up on Twelfth Street because our church, St. Marks Presbyterian Church, was up on Twelfth and Atkinson and I had friends that lived over there who were right kind of in the thick of all of it.
 But I remember seeing the tanks come down Linwood.
-I remember Governor Romney and I think Cavanagh … on Linwood.
-I remember Romney coming down with his sleeves rolled up -- not his son, the daddy, his son was totally different than the daddy.
-I had a lot of respect for his father, because his father -- former governor George Romney -- had a sensitivity.
-As a matter of fact, he started the HUD program, he was the governor that helped initiate that and I think when he went to DC.
+I remember Governor Romney and I think [Mayor Jerome] Cavanagh on Linwood.
+I remember Romney coming down with his sleeves rolled up — not his son, the daddy, his son was totally different than the daddy.
+I had a lot of respect for his father, because his father, former Governor George Romney, had a sensitivity.
+As a matter of fact, he started the HUD [Housing and Urban Development] program, he was the governor that helped initiate that and I think when he went to DC.
 And he started the Michigan Civil Rights Commission.
-So he was very sensitive, unlike Mitt; I don’t know what … he didn’t fall of the tree; well, he fell off but he might have fallen off on his head or something, I don’t know what the hell happened to him.
+So he was very sensitive, unlike Mitt; I don’t know what — he didn’t fall of the tree; well, he fell off but he might have fallen off on his head or something, I don’t know what the hell happened to him.
 But at any rate, his father was much more sensitive than he is, appears to be.
 So I remember seeing them comedown Linwood.

 ZS: They were giving a speech or what was it?